Hridesh-Srivastava/Backend/README.md

 # Backend
-<h2>Covering and practicing the complete back-end development here using Node.js, Express, MongoDB and APIs.</h2>
+<h2>Covering and practicing the complete back-end development here using Node.js, Express, MongoDB, APIs and Cloudinary services.</h2>